 The Clayton Philosophy

 Our practice in the classroom and with families is research-based and outcome-focused to close the achievement gap for children who might otherwise have very limited opportunities for school success.
-Our practice in turn helps to inform our research agenda.
 Every day our teachers and the teachers we work with in other sites raise compelling questions about the effect of their work and how they might best support the success of every child.
 As we gather data through research and evaluation, we help teachers reflect on what the findings mean and how they can use this information to continuously inform and improve their practice.
 Finally, our training and coaching offerings are informed by our own teaching practice in classrooms and with parents, and incorporate the latest findings from our own research as well as from national experts and research studies.
 The synergy among these three dynamic initiatives of research, practice and training is a powerful engine to propel the field of early childhood education forward so that all children have access to a quality beginning.